kurartur/rb/README.md

 - 3 additional components in system - JMS Broker, Message Store and rb-sync app that need to be maintained (*but since large projects most probably already have JMS Broker and some kind of database, that leaves us only with additional rb-sync app, so this disadvantage is questionable*)

 ##### What kind of data does the message by the sender NEED to contain to ensure ordered processing?
 - Sender must include his ID and sequence number of the message he sends.
+Sequences should start from 1.

 ##### What hasn't been done and needs to be done?
 - Transaction management.